 According to the Identity Theft Resource Center’s (ITRC) 2022 report, over half of reported identity theft cases remain unresolved — a 37% increase compared to 2021 data [*].
 The sooner you spot suspicious activity, the better chance you have of fully recovering.

-If a criminal targets your financial accounts, you’ll see the evidence in your credit report and your credit card statements.
+If a criminal has your bank account number or targets your financial accounts, you’ll see the evidence in your credit report and your credit card statements.
 Ignoring monthly account statements can let suspicious activity go unnoticed.

 How to review your financial statements: